Sunday, August 17, 2025

 f10-s60(conf-if-po-1)#

 We have port-channel 1, and it is in down state and without detailed configuration.
-Let's set MTU to 9252, enable switchport mode, configure spanning-tree and enable the virtual port-channel interface.
+Let's set MTU to 9216, enable switchport mode, enable portmode hybrid (to allow one native and multiple tagged VLANs), configure spanning-tree and enable the virtual port-channel interface.
 We should have configuration documented below ...

 f10-s60(conf-if-po-1)#show conf